pat-coady/rnn/index.md

 Like my Word2Vec project, I again used 3 Sherlock Holmes books as the model input (courtesy of [Project Gutenberg](https://www.gutenberg.org/)).
 This choice was convenient because I had already written helpers to load and process this document format.

-Training introduces further hyperparameters:
+Training introduces further hyperparameters.
+To name a few:

     * Optimizer: SGD w/ momentum, Adam and RMSProp
     * Learning rate (and other optimizer controls)
     * Gradient norm clipping

 As with the model hyperparameters, I will explore various settings and report the results.
 As you will see, TensorBoard helps immensely as you explore model settings.